okfn/opendatahandbook/contribute/add-resource.md

 ## 4. Make a pull request

-Click on “Create a new branch for this commit and start a pull request.”
+Click on "Create a new branch for this commit and start a pull request."
 This will allow us to review your changes.

 Thank you!
 All done!